+October 23rd, 2019

-Winterizing Spray Equipment and Cold Storage of Pesticides.
-(Monday 9/27/2011 12:00PM) Cecil Tharp (MSU Pesticide Education Specialist)
+Winterizing Spray Equipment and Cold Storage of Pesticides

-(Photo Credit USDA)
+Cecil Tharp (MSU Pesticide Education Specialist)

+Figure 1.
+Photocredit (USDA).

 Applicators should take time to prepare spray equipment and pesticide supplies prior to long term storage during the winter months.
-Prior to storage, applicators should clean sprayers thoroughly, drain pesticide residual from tank, decontaminate sprayers and inspect sprayer components.
+Avoiding servicing spray equipment for winter storage can be a costly mistake.
+This is accomplished by cleaning sprayers thoroughly, draining pesticide residual from tank, and inspecting sprayer components.

-Rinsing & Cleaning Sprayers.
+Cleaning Sprayers.
 The outside of a sprayer should be washed, while also rinsing spray tanks.
-Spray tanks can be rinsed by circulating water through the spray system by adding water up to 10% of spray tank capacity and spraying on a labeled site.
+Spray tanks can be rinsed by circulating water through the spray system.
+Add water up to 10% of spray tank capacity and spraying on a labeled site.
 Many pesticide product labels will recommend adding select cleaning agents to spray tanks to aid in removing water and oil soluble pesticides (Table 1).
-Tank cleaning agents work in a variety of ways including: 1) addition of ammonia to raise pH of rinsate solution to increase water solubility, 2) addition of chlorine bleach to increase the breakdown of many pesticide products into inactive compounds, 3) addition of fuel oil or kerosene for removing oil soluble pesticides including esters and emulsified concentrates.
+Tank cleaning agents work in a variety of ways including: 1) addition of ammonia to raise pH of rinsate solution increases water solubility, 2) addition of chlorine bleach increases the breakdown of many pesticide products into inactive compounds, 3) addition of fuel oil or kerosene removes oil soluble pesticides including esters and emulsified concentrates.
 Nozzles, screens, and strainers should be removed and cleaned separately in a bucket containing water and the recommended cleaning agent once the tanks have been cleaned.
 Bleach should never be mixed with ammonia as this creates a deadly chlorine gas.

-In addition, fuel or kerosene should be followed by a detergent rinse to remove oily residue.
+Fuel or kerosene should be followed by a detergent rinse to remove oily residue.
 Cleaning agents should be washed through entire spray system prior to rinsing with clean water.
 It is critical that all 'rinsate' be sprayed upon a site written on the pesticide product label or collected into containers and treated as pesticide waste.
+Always follow the pesticide product label cleaning instructions if available.